___ ___ _ __________ __ ____ _____ _ ______

 It creates a structural lie

-Maybe it's just me, but when using a sync tool with Roblox I want the filesystem to closely represent what I'll get on Roblox.
+When using a sync tool with Roblox, I want the filesystem to closely represent what I'll get on Roblox.
 It just makes it much more intuitive to navigate and understand.

 With init files, you lie to yourself: